-3. Elected full-time and part-time officers
+4. The role of full-time and part-time elected officers

 - a.
 Elected officers provide the political leadership and student voice legitimacy to the Union, shaping political policy through democratic means.
-They represent students and work closely with staff to ensure that the operations of the Union are responsive to the needs of the membership.
-Simply put, elected officers are why the Union exists. - Elected officers should actively ensure that discussions concerning individual staff members (on conduct, performance, recruitment and terms and conditions) do not take place in any public forum. - c.
-If an elected officer has concerns regarding a staff member they should first direct these, informally, to the staff in question.
-However, if this is not possible or does not resolve the issues then concerns should be shared with the manager of the staff member. - d.
+They represent students and work closely with staff to ensure Union activity is responsive to the needs of the membership. - b.
+Elected officers should actively ensure that discussions concerning individual staff members (on conduct, performance, recruitment, and terms and conditions) do not take place in any public forum. - c.
+Elected officers should seek to resolve any concerns with a staff member informally, however, if this is not possible or does not resolve the issues then concerns should be shared with the manager of the staff member. - d.
 The University's Staff Code details the process for serious complaints regarding a member of staff.

-4. The role of staff
+5. The role of staff

-a.
-The role of Union staff is to empower elected officers to achieve their manifesto goals and to represent the wider membership.

-- b.
-Staff are expected to provide professional advice and support to the full-time and part-time officers in their areas of expertise, but may not seek to unduly influence political policy decisions. - c.
+- a.
+The role of Union staff is to empower elected officers to achieve their manifesto goals and to represent the wider membership. - b.
+Staff are expected to provide professional advice and support, and challenge, to the full-time and part-time officers in their areas of expertise, but should not seek to unduly influence political policy decisions. - c.
 Staff should not seek to unduly influence or probe Elected Officers, or any other Trustees, concerning individual staffing matters or any other reserved and confidential business of the Trustees or Executive Leadership Team. - d.
 Staff may not participate in, or seek to influence, the democratic decisions of the Union or participate in democratic meetings.
-Union staff members who are also students of the University should seek the counsel of the Membership Services Manager before considering standing in Union elections. - e.
+Union staff members who are also students of the University should seek the counsel of the Head of Engagement before considering standing in Union elections. - e.
 Staff should not negatively comment on the conduct or performance of elected officers, or the Union's political policy or political direction. - f.
-If a staff member has concerns regarding an elected officer they should first direct these, informally, to the officer in question.
-However, if this is not possible or does not resolve the issues then concerns should be shared with the Managing Director. - g.
-Ultimately, the Unions Bye-Laws detail the process for serious complaints regarding elected officers.
+Staff should seek to resolve any concerns with an elected officer informally, however, if an informal resolution is not possible or does not resolve the issues then concerns should be shared with the Chief Executive Officer. - g.
+The Union's Bye-Laws detail the process for serious complaints regarding elected officers.

-5. Working Together
+6. Working Together